- I’ve moved to a great new garbage collection algorithm which is much faster and has a smaller memory footprint in both RAM and codespace.

 Dynamically-sized arrays consume more space than needed so that appending to them is quick: every time they run out of space, their capacity is doubled to make room for twice as many elements.
 The GC algorithm truncates the capacity of these arrays on the fly, so they use the smallest possible amount of space.

 The case is similar for objects.
 Dynamic objects in Microvium are represented in memory by a linked-list of property cells (key-value pairs with a

 next pointer), so that appending new properties is quick.
-But the linked list form consumes twice the space of the equivalent contiguous property array, so the new GC compacts these linked lists into contiguous property arrays on the fly.
-This gives the best of both worlds, making it efficient to link a new property cell onto an existing object, but having that property cell subsumed into to the contiguous property array during GC compaction so that each property takes the smallest possible space while dormant8.
+But the linked list consumes twice the amount of space of an equivalent contiguous array, so the GC compacts these linked lists into contiguous property arrays on the fly.
+This gives the best of both worlds, making it efficient to link a new property cell onto an existing object, but having that property cell subsumed into to the contiguous arrays during GC compaction so that each property takes the smallest possible space while dormant9.